 3) Stricter underwriting on older homes or certain construction types

 Many Amarillo rentals are older housing stock.
-That’s not a deal-killer—but it can trigger scrutiny around:
+That’s not a deal-killer, but it can trigger closer review.

 - plumbing type and age